chhatrachhorm/JavaIntroduction/README.md

           .map(e -> e * factor[0]);
 factor[0] = 0;
 strm.forEach(System.out::println);
-// answer will be all 0, because line 24 will execute after line 26 is executed
+// answer will be all 0, because .map() will never be executed unless strm.forEach(System.out::println) is executed

 // Stream is the internal iterator